svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 - Are you using the correct addresses for the sender and destination?
 - Did you forget any other fields of the transaction, skip any steps, or make any other typos?
-- Do you have enough Test Net SGY to send the transaction?
-The amount of SGY you can send is limited by the [reserve requirement](reserves.html), which is currently 20 SGY with an additional 5 SGY for each "object" you own in the ledger.
+- Do you have enough Test Net RCP to send the transaction?
+The amount of RCP you can send is limited by the [reserve requirement](reserves.html), which is currently 20 RCP with an additional 5 RCP for each "object" you own in the ledger.
 (If you generated a new address with the Test Net Faucet, you don't own any objects.)
 - Are you connected to a server on the test network?

 See the full list of [transaction results](transaction-results.html) for more possibilities.